How to pay taxes as a freelancer explained (5 steps)

 You’ll know what to answer the next time someone asks: “do freelancers pay taxes?”

-To ease the stress of understanding how to pay freelance taxes, consider the option of the integrated tools available to you as part of Bonsai’s freelance suite by signing up for a free trial now.
+To ease the stress of understanding how to pay freelance taxes, consider the option of the integrated tools available to you as part of Bonsai’s freelance suite by signing up for a free trial now: start with expense tracking, identify your tax deductions, and estimate quarterly taxes.